Jim Rosborough: Early life

-Rosborough was a standout player at Moline High School from 1960-62.
-As a senior in the 1961-62 season, Rosborough averaged 13.0 points and 9.0 rebounds per game as a forward, leading his team to a 21-3 record, a No.1 ranking in the state, and a berth in the Illinois state tournament.
+Rosborough was a standout player at Moline High School from 1960 to 1962.
+As a senior in the 1961-62 season, Rosborough averaged 13.0 points and 9.0 rebounds per game as a forward, leading his team to a 21–3 record, a No.1 ranking in the state, and a berth in the Illinois state tournament.
 Rosborough earned first team all-Mississippi Valley Conference accolades, as well as all-Metro Moline and All-Quad Cities honors, and was a fourth team all-state selection.

 Upon graduating in 1962, Rosborough attended the University of Iowa to play on the basketball team where he was coached by Sharm Scheuerman for the first two seasons, and Ralph Miller for the final two seasons.
 Rosborough was a member of Sigma Alpha Epsilon.
 He graduated with a political science degree in 1966 and received a teaching degree in 1970 from Loyola University Chicago.

 Coaching career

 Beginnings in Chicago (1970–1974)

 Following college, Rosborough completed a year of law school before beginning his career as a teacher at the Daniel J. Corkery School on Chicago's west side.
 In 1970, he volunteered to organize and coach the eighth grade basketball team and across four seasons, would lead the team to 127 wins and 22 losses.
 Recounting those days coaching and teaching in Chicago in a 2019 interview, Rosborough said, “I loved that.
 I taught classes during the day.
 We had a really good team.
 I’m thinking in four years there we won a hundred-some games traveling all over the Chicago area.”
 It was during this time that Rosborough became familiar with the Chicago basketball high school scene which would lead to his first collegiate coaching position at Iowa.